12th Grade: CONCENTRATION PORTFOLIO

 Advanced Level I, Overview: This Advanced Level II Portfolio Development class follows AP Studio curriculum and demands strong commitment toward the production of highly finished, portfolio directed art pieces completed in a timely fashion.
 Advanced work should demonstrate technical ability, conscious use of the expressive qualities of art, and development of idea through research and planning.
 Students are able to articulate how their art relates to the history of art and the role that art plays in the cultural landscape.
 Continued emphasis on strong, professional writing, and critical analysis develops language skills and prepares students for college.
 Students will produce a Portfolio of 12 highly finished pieces following and developing a common theme or idea.
 Works must demonstrate advanced skill, research, and development of conceptual thinking.
 Students will create a professional gallery exhibition in collaboration with their peers.

 Big Idea Identification and development of a strong theme in a portfolio of 12 pieces.
-What do I want to communicate through my artwork?
+Communication of a specific idea through visual art.
+Exploration of a theme and progression of an idea through a series of art works.

 12th Grade Concentration Portfolio